 What Kinds of Cases Go to Lone Rock, IA Small Claims Court?

 You can always sue an individual Lone Rock, IA Small Claims Court if they live in Lone Rock, IA County.
 You can always sue a company in Lone Rock, IA Small Claims Court if their business is located in Lone Rock, IA County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 Lone Rock, IA Small Claims Court can hear Civil Court Cases, such as:

 - Breach of contract disputes

 - Personal injury claims (such as dog bites)

 - Professional negligence claims (like bad car repairs)

 - Claims regarding the return of a renter's security deposit or personal property

 - Claims involving eviction notices or eviction